wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### SP_WORD_SIZE

-Force 32 or 64 bit mode
+Force 32-bit or 64-bit data type for storing one word of a number.

 #### WOLFSSL_SP_NONBLOCK